-The session tab is maintained in local shell status when a connection is closed.
-In a local shell session, the Xshell prompt is displayed in terminal screen and local commands, such as open, telnet, ssh and ping can be executed.
-To view a list of commands, execute help or ? in the Xshell prompt.
+The session tab is maintained in the Local Shell status when a connection is closed.
+In a Local Shell session, the Xshell prompt is displayed in the terminal screen and local commands, such as open, telnet, ssh, and ping can be executed.
+To view a list of commands, execute help or? in the Xshell prompt.